Introduction

 The Museums Collection Management System newly-launched by the Leisure and Cultural Services Department (LCSD) has replaced the existing collection management systems of the Hong Kong Film Archive, Hong Kong Heritage Museum and Hong Kong Museum of History with the aim of enhancing sharing of collection resources amongst the museums, and facilitating public access to information on museum collections.

-As the frontline technical support unit, the Systems Unit renders on-site assistance to patrons encountering problems when using our workstations at the Resource Centre.
-It also stays in close contact with the LCSD's other museums, Information Technology Office and hardware/software maintenance contractors and suppliers to ensure the proper functioning of our computer systems.
+As the technical support unit, the Systems Unit stays in close contact with the LCSD's other museums, Information Technology Office and hardware/software maintenance contractors and suppliers to ensure the proper functioning of our computer systems.

 Administration and Venue Management Unit